DougTrajano/ap-data-center/README.md

-# Using automated planning in data centers fault tolerance system
+# Using automated planning in data centers fault tolerance systems

 > This project was my course assessment in the [Automated Planning](https://github.com/pucrs-automated-planning/term-projects-2021) class in 2021/1.